Economic and Political Overview

 Economic Indicators

 Heavily dependent on the oil sector and on food imports, the Gabonese economy is vulnerable to global fluctuations in commodity prices.
-After contracting in 2020 due to the joint effects of declining demand for oil, decreasing oil prices and the pandemic-related containment measures, GDP growth started to recover in 2021 (1.5%).
-Economic recovery continued in 2022, GDP growth reaching 2.7%, driven by higher oil prices, a booming mining sector, and the rebound in the wood, construction and services sectors (IMF).
-According to IMF forecast, GDP growth is expected to accelerate to 3.7% in 2023 and 2024, still supported by oil exports.
+After contracting in 2020 due to the joint effects of declining demand for oil, decreasing oil prices, and the pandemic-related containment measures, GDP growth started to recover in 2021 (+1.5%) and 2022 (+3%).
+The IMF estimated a marginal slowdown in real GDP growth to 2.8% in 2023.
+While oil production increased by 3.7%, train derailments hampered production and exports in non-oil sectors, particularly manganese and timber.
+Growth is forecast at 2.6% and 2.5% in 2024 and 2025, respectively, driven by a temporary surge in oil output, the recovery of mining and forestry industries, and activity in construction.

 Gabon is classified as an upper-middle-income country with a GDP per capita above its neighbors.
 However, social indicators lag behind the country's wealth.
-A third of the population lives below the poverty line (nearly 5% live on less than a dollar and a half every day) and unemployment is very high.
-In 2021, the unemployment rate in the country was at 21.8% (World Bank, ILO estimate).
+A third of the population lives below the poverty line (nearly 5% live on less than a dollar and a half every day), and unemployment is very high.
+In 2022, the unemployment rate in the country was at 20.6% (World Bank, ILO estimate).
 There is also a large gap between economic development in urban and rural populations.
-Moreover, city rents exploded as a result of the exodus from rural areas to cities (four major cities house more than 85% of Gabon's population).
+Moreover, city rents skyrocketed as a result of the exodus from rural areas to cities (four major cities house more than 85% of Gabon's population).

 Source: IMF – World Economic Outlook Database , Latest available data